Donaim/miseq-workflow-pres/slides.md

 ## Remapping

 <NOTE>
+In this mode we take the millions of reads and map them to a reference (HXB2-like) genome.

 Challenges:
 - ???

-In this mode we take the millions of reads and map them to a reference (HXB2-like) genome.
+Solutions:
 </NOTE>

 ---